 06 of 09

-The Veneto region is dominated by Venice, whose position as a great merchant city has had a tremendous influence on the region's cuisine.
+The Veneto region is dominated by Venice, whose position as a great merchant city tremendously influenced the region's cuisine.
 Trade with the Arabs led to the introduction of rice, which rapidly became a dominant element in the regional diet.
-The same commerce also brought baccalà (salted, dried codfish) from the north, and it, too, plays an extremely important role in the Venetian diet, as do beans and polenta.
+The same commerce also brought baccalà (salted, dried codfish) from the north which, along with beans and polenta, plays an extremely important role in the Venetian diet.

 The supporting elements for the major players in the regional diet vary within the Veneto; the lagoon is famed for the variety and quality of its seafood.
 Fish is also important inland—freshwater fish, and also baccalà, which travels well.

-Inland, in addition to fish, you'll find meats, including beef, pork, and in some areas, horse.
-And if you continue further inland, up into the Alps, you'll find some spectacular game.
+Inland, you'll also find meats, including beef, pork, and in some areas, horse.
+If you continue further inland up into the Alps, you'll find some spectacular game.
 Don't be surprised if it's offered as a goulash, because following Venice's decline, the region became an Austro-Hungarian Province, and there are many Central European elements in inland cuisine.

 07 of 09